 - Why did you decide to pursue a career in public health?
 Was it something you were always interested in?

-I always had an innate drive to help others and [grow] my community along with a fascination in genetics and technology, which served as my motivation to pursue a bachelor of science in biology in Brazil.
+I always had an innate drive to help others and grow my community along with a fascination with genetics and technology, which served as my motivation to pursue a bachelor of science in biology in Brazil.

-I redirected my efforts towards public health, where I focused on the evolution of pathogens and how that can be related to infectious diseases for my Ph.D.
+I redirected my efforts toward public health, where I focused on the evolution of pathogens and how that can be related to infectious diseases for my Ph.D.
 My drive to further contribute and grow in public health stems from the belief that I can impact health outcomes by understanding the behavior and spread of diseases.